QuantEcon/Expectations.jl/docs/src/index.md

 The goal of this package is to provide an intuitive and mathematically sound interface for taking expectations of random variables and their higher-order functions (i.e., if ``X \sim N(0, 1)``, what is ``\mathbb{E}[\sin(X)]``?).

 The underlying random variables are assumed to be distributions from [`Distributions.jl`](https://github.com/juliastats/distributions.jl).
 Currently, only univariate distributions are supported.

 ## Installation

 To install, run:

 ```@repl 1
-] add Expectations Distributions
+using Pkg
+pkg"add Expectations Distributions"

+using Expectations, Distributions
 ```

 ## The Expectation Operator